BleuBleu/FamiStudio/Docs/docs/dpcm.md

 ![](images/EditWaveformVolumeEnvelope.png#center)

-The center line represents 100% volume which the bottom and top represente 0% and 200% respectively.
+The center line represents 100% volume which the bottom and top represent 0% and 200% respectively.
 You can drag the envelope points by left clicking and dragging them.
 Note that the first and last vertex will always be at the beginning and end of the sample.
 Right-clicking on a vertex will reset its volume to 100%.

 This is especially powerful when combined with the "Trim Zero Volume" option.
 For example, in the example above, the sample is made a lot shorter (and smaller) without deleting anything from the source data by reducing the volume to zero and letting FamiStudio trim the part with zero volume.